-Student Life at Mines
+Student Life at CSM

 Graduate students may choose to reside in campus-owned apartment housing areas on a space-available basis.
 The Mines Park apartment complex is located west of the 6th Avenue and 19th Street intersection on 55 acres owned by Mines.
 The complex houses upperclass undergraduate students, graduate students, and families.
 Residents must be full-time students.